FAIRplus/the-fair-cookbook/content/recipes/interoperability/ontology-robot-recipe.md

 _Table 1_ is a snapshot of the example dataset.
-The complete patient metadata example dataset is [here](https://github.com/FAIRplus/the-fair-cookbook/blob/ontology_robot_recipe/docs/content/recipes/ontology-robot/ExternalStudiesKQ.xlsx) Broken link.
+The complete patient metadata example dataset is [here](ExternalStudiesKQ.xlsx).